d-smith/cctp-lite-f5y/readme.md

 ## Deploy

-To run a local ethereum node wit the preseeded accounts used for the sample, first do a [global install of ganache](https://www.npmjs.com/package/ganache), then in a dedicated shell:
+To run a local ethereum node with the preseeded accounts used for the sample, start a node using the provided anvil script:

 ```
-cd ganache
+cd anvil
-npm run ganache
+./start-anvil.sh
 ```

 Then, to install to local eth: